OCA/l10n-france/l10n_fr_siret/README.rst

 -  multi-site companies have a single SIREN and one SIRET per site i.e. one NIC per site.
 This module allows to enter a specific NIC on child partners.
--  it adds a warning banner on the partner form view if another partner has the same SIREN.
+-  it adds a warning banner on the partner form view either

+   -  if another partner has the same SIRET,
+   -  or if another partner has the same SIREN but different SIRET.

 |image1|